Subscribe and Follow LoGro

 As for how we can keep the next generation of kids from getting caught up in the same downward spiral, I believe we need to re-examine drug education in our town.
 Programs like D.A.R.E and health classes mean well but only teach so much.
 Perhaps some sort of program where young, local addicts in recovery could speak to kids on addiction we be beneficial.
 It seems to me that kids who get into heroin completely underestimate how quickly and completely it takes hold of and changes you.

-will oney says:
+36. will oney said:

 **would

-Jane Moline says:
+37. Jane Moline said:

-Jena: I think 19-year-olds are capable of important decisions--I am lamenting that in a very short time Travis was able to make so many bad decisions.
-And please don’t lump all heroin addicts into one pot--many of these people have loving and supportive families that were in their lives--I just don’t think that is the whole story on Travis Peterson.
+Jena: I think 19-year-olds are capable of important decisions–I am lamenting that in a very short time Travis was able to make so many bad decisions.
+And please don’t lump all heroin addicts into one pot–many of these people have loving and supportive families that were in their lives–I just don’t think that is the whole story on Travis Peterson.
 I would like to know more, but until they can reform him, I am glad he is locked up.

-David Ludescher says:
+38. David Ludescher said:

 Scott and Will: Some good suggestions.
 I especially like Will’s suggestion of “containment”.
 Containment is a much better policy than than conviction.